dphdmn/betterLeadearboard/README.md

 # 07.04.2024 note

 Cleaned the repo.
 I'll probably be doing that from time to time, because leaderboard data is very large.
+After 6 months the repo size became more than 3 Gb.

+This is mostly due to the fact that it was hourly updated before march.
+Now it should grow 6 times slower, which is fine.

 You can find backups for November 2023 - April 2024 (first days of the month, no solve data) [here](https://drive.google.com/file/d/1dzUc0bwpY4PUppNLjEXhW1WWHCu7CL-V/view?usp=sharing)